AndyObtiva/glimmer/README.markdown

 @shell.open
 ```

-#### `#widget`
+#### `#swt_widget`

-Glimmer widget objects come with an instance method `#widget` that returns the actual SWT `Widget` object wrapped by the Glimmer widget object.
+Glimmer widget objects come with an instance method `#swt_widget` that returns the actual SWT `Widget` object wrapped by the Glimmer widget object.
 It is useful in cases you'd like to do some custom SWT programming outside of Glimmer.

 Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):